 Finger Lakes Gaming & Racetrack received full accreditation from the National Thoroughbred Racing Association (NTRA) by the association's Safety and Integrity Alliance in 2011.

 Avid racing fans will love our betting carrels, available for rent on a daily basis.
 Each betting carrel has its own TV monitor and EZ bet station to help make it convenient for guests to wager and watch live races.
-For more information, visit our Racing Gift Shop located in our Upper Grandstand.

 President and General Manager: Chris Riegle